omahacodeschool/bk-omawho/README.md

 Omawho
 ======

 Omawho is a networking site for bringing together the creative faces in the Omaha, NE community.
 Omawho was originally created by [Sumeet Jain](https://github.com/sumeetjain).
-It was redesigned and is currently being maintained by these Omaha Code Schools students:
+It was redesigned and is currently being maintained by these Omaha Code School students:

 - [Cara Heacock](https://github.com/Caraheacock): Technical Manager/Front-End
 - [Kaitlyn Hova](https://github.com/kaitlynhova): Front-End